AzeezAAlimi/HomeChallengeAAlimi/README.md

 # N26 Home Challenge

 This repository contains the exploratory testing session, mobile test automation framework for the Monefy Android application, and a RESTful API test automation suite.
 It includes setup instructions, implementation details, and guidance on running the tests locally.

+Update: After completing the API test suite using Playwright, I implemented the same tests in Rest Assured to demonstrate my adaptability and eagerness to learn new tools and frameworks.

 ---